Eliphalet J. Foss

-Eliphalet J. Foss (1840–1922/1923) or E.J.
-Foss was an American photographer active in Boston, Massachusetts.
-He lived/worked on Tremont Row.
+Eliphalet J. Foss or E.J.
+Foss (1840–1922 or 1923) was an American photographer active in Boston, Massachusetts.
+He lived and worked on Tremont Row.
 He belonged to the Boston Photographic Association; contemporaries included Thomas Rice Burnham.
 Around 1880, his business was taken over by A.B.
 Eaton.
-Examples of Foss' work are in Harvard University, the Henry Ford Museum, and Massachusetts Historical Society.
-His wife was the elocutionist, Louise Woodworth Foss.
+Examples of his work are in Harvard University, the Henry Ford Museum, and Massachusetts Historical Society.
+His wife was elocutionist Louise Woodworth Foss.